What are the standard working hours in Canada?

 Overtime entitlements do not apply to some professionals and managers such as architects, lawyers, doctors, engineers and dentists.
 When the total overtime hour for a day is different from the total overtime hours for a week, your employees can use the greater amount to calculate their overtime payments.

-Employees are entitled to overtime payments if they work during a federal holiday.&To calculate this pay, take out 8 hours from their standard work hours to determine when their overtime payment starts for any holiday.
+In federally regulated industries, working on a federal holiday can affect how overtime is calculated, depending on weekly hours worked.
+To calculate this pay, take out 8 hours from their standard work hours to determine when their overtime payment starts for any holiday.
 For example, overtime payments must apply after 32 hours in a week where one holiday occurs and the standard work hours is 40.

 Overview of averaging hours